So, why are bananas called guineos in the Dominican Republic, Puerto Rico and other countries?

 The Dominican Republic has its share of unusual names for fruit and vegetables that are unknown in much of the rest of the Spanish-speaking world.
-We’ve run through a long list of these on several occasions here on Dominican Cooking, and looked in depth at particular examples such as the mystery of oranges being called chinas, which we unraveled with the help of a forum member.
+We’ve run through a long list of these on several occasions here on Dominican Cooking, and looked in depth at particular examples such as the mystery of oranges being called "chinas" (pronounced "cheenas"), which we unraveled with the help of a reader.

-Another strange case is that of the word Dominicans use for banana.
+Another strange case is that of the word Dominicans use for banana: guineo.
 The word ‘banana’ is almost universal, and is used not just in English and Spanish, but also in countless other languages.
-In Spanish, while bananas tend to be called plátanos, the word banana or banano, although understood, is used to refer to the tree (arbol de banano) or in a generic way.
-La cosecha bananera – the banana harvest.
+In Spanish, while bananas tend to be called plátanos, the word banana or banano, although understood, is used to refer to the plant (banano) or in a generic way: La cosecha bananera - the banana harvest.

-The Dominican Republic is not the only country where the word guineo is used for banana – it is also heard in some parts of Nicaragua, and possibly elsewhere in the Spanish-speaking world.
+The Dominican Republic is not the only country where the word guineo is used for banana – it is also heard in Puerto Rico, some parts of Nicaragua, and a few other countries in the Spanish-speaking world.

 Venezuela incidentally has its own one-off name for banana - cambúr.
 But that’s another conundrum that will have to be tackled elsewhere.

 Plátano in the DR is plantain, and banana is guineo.
 In the same way as oranges are called chinas because they do indeed originate in China, could bananas be called guineos because they come from… Guinea?
 The question is, which Guinea?